fettermania/superbowl-squares/README.md

   - [DONE] Translate 0-9 winner to which row/col to pick on manager page
 - [DONE] Store actual final scores, refactor completed away somehow (two bytes)
 - Goerli vs. Mainnet
+  - Routes: include network in URL like /:network/:address
+  - Routes: if no network in URL, redirect to prod
+  - Banner: Encourage user to switch network if it doesn't match URL
+    - [TODO] Any bug handling with wallet not logged in, etc.
+  - Mapping of network  to known provider, factory singleton
   - [TODO] Set routes for prod / test and keep there.
   - [TODO] Release testnet transaction for championship games.
   - [TODO] Deploy final contract on prod
   - [TODO] Add a link to the object on etherscan
-  - [TODO] Any bug handling with wallet not logged in, etc.
+  - Node scripts  (deploy, compile) to take network as well
 - Explain
   - [TODO] Explain the rules
   - [TODO] Highlight winner in a better way.
   - Explain the contract
-- Hover to show opponent ID on show.js
+- [DONE] Hover to show opponent ID on show.js
 - Somehow keep the url squares.fettermania.com
 - Probably write some tests here.
 - [DONE] Make cheaper: